Adversarial Estimation of Riesz Representers: Computational analysis details

 \begin{proof} Write the objective as

-Recall that for an RKHS, evaluation is a continuous functional represented as the inner product with the feature map.
-Due to the ridge penalty, the stated objective is coercive and strongly convex w.r.t $f$.
-Hence it has a unique maximizer $\hat{f}$ that obtains the maximum.
+For an RKHS, evaluation is a continuous functional represented as the inner product with the feature map.
+Due to the ridge penalty, the stated objective is coercive and strongly convex with respect to $f$.
+Hence it has a unique maximizer $\hat{f}_a$ that obtains the maximum.